 Official Notice - Non-confidential reporting options

 You are encouraged to speak with the Office of Affirmative Action or to supervisory personnel (deans, vice chancellors, department chairs, university police, student conduct, human resources, etc…) of the institution to make formal reports of incidents.
 The university considers these people to be "responsible employees."
 Notice to them is official notice to the institution.
-You have the right and can expect to have incidents of sexual misconduct to be taken seriously by the institution when formally reported, and to have those incidents investigated and properly resolved through administrative procedures.
+You have the right and can expect to have incidents of sexual discrimination to be taken seriously by the institution when formally reported, and to have those incidents investigated and properly resolved through administrative procedures.
 Formal reporting means that only people who need to know will be told and information will be shared only as necessary with investigators, witnesses, and the accused individual.

 Reporting to those who can maintain the privacy of what you share

 You can seek advice from certain resources that are not required to tell anyone else your private, personally identifiable information unless there is cause for fear for your safety, or the safety of others.
 These are individuals who the university has not specifically designated as "responsible employees" for purposes of putting the institution on notice, other than in the stated limited circumstances.
-These resources include those without supervisory responsibility or remedial authority to address sexual misconduct, such as RAs, most faculty members, advisors to student organizations, career services staff, admissions officers, student activities personnel, support staff, and many others.
+These resources include those without supervisory responsibility or remedial authority to address sexual discrimination, such as RAs, most faculty members, advisors to student organizations, career services staff, admissions officers, student activities personnel, support staff, and many others.
 If you are unsure of someone's duties and ability to maintain your privacy, ask them before you talk to them.
 They will be able to tell you, and help you make decisions about who can help you best.

 Some of these resources, such as RAs and advisors, are instructed to share incident reports with their supervisors, but they will not share any personally identifiable information about your report unless you give permission, except in the rare event that the incident reveals a need to protect you or other members of the community.
 If your personally identifiable information is shared, it will only be shared as necessary with as few people as possible, and all efforts will be made to protect your privacy.